juanpc2018/x86_64-is-dead/README.md

 In the Future,
 Operating systems & Computers will split in 2,

-Many Interrupts with Fast Core CPUS, vs.
+Many Interrupts with Fast Core CPUs, vs.
 1000's-core/thread CPU with No interrupts.